OpenTechSchool/python-data-intro/core/notebook.md

 **Skip this section if you're happy with Anaconda.**

-Anaconda is pretty "kitchen sink" complete so there are some other installer options you can test out if you like:
+Anaconda is pretty "kitchen sink" complete.
+There are some other installer options you can test out if you'd like to try something different:

 * [winpython](http://code.google.com/p/winpython/) has installers for Windows, similar to Anaconda.

-* [Pyzo](http://www.pyzo.org/downloads.html) has installers for Windows, Linux & OS X.
+* [Pyzo](http://www.pyzo.org/downloads.html) has installers for Python 3 and bundled packages on Windows, Linux & OS X.

-* If you have 'pip' installed (maybe from another OTS workshop) then you may be able to install IPython via 'pip', as follows:
+* If you have 'pip' installed (maybe from another OTS workshop) then you may be able to install IPython by itself (plus matplotlib) via 'pip', as follows:

       pip install tornado
       pip install pyzmq
       pip install ipython
+      pip install matplotlib

 (If you're on OS X you will need XCode installed for this to work.)